 Organ or Tissue Damage

 A surgeon has an obligation to clearly identify an organ or structure which the surgeon intends to cut or remove during the surgery.
-A surgeon has a duty to protect from inadvertent injury those organ which he or she does not intend to cut as part of the plan for surgery.
+A surgeon has a duty to protect from inadvertent injury those organs which he or she does not intend to cut as part of the plan for surgery.
 Where a surgeon fails to correctly identify an organ or structure or misidentifies an organ or structure for another organ or structure, cutting or removing the wrong organ or structure is malpractice.
 This type of injury can result in serious consequences.
 Examples include:

 Failure to Recognize Injury